There’s a joke within McKinsey on how to solve a case.

-I recently taught a class on How to Network Effectively for Career Opportunities and Advancement.
-In the class, I explained how to build a network of relationships, without feeling sleazy or manipulative about it.
+In my class How to Network Effectively for Career Opportunities and Advancement.
+I explain how to build a network of relationships, without feeling sleazy or manipulative about it.
 Classical networking has a well-deserved negative connotation.
-That's because classical networking is one-sided.
+That’s because classical networking is one-sided.
 You win, I lose.
 Or I win, and you lose.

 However, building relationships to form a network of people who help one another is another matter entirely.
 The premise is that we all succeed together in a MUTUALLY beneficial way.
 The relationship-building approach to creating a network of contacts works.
 It is this approach and philosophy that forms the basis of how I’ve built CaseInterview.com and my own network of contacts.

 How to Live an Amazing Life – Sign Up for Free Tips and Strategies for your Career and Life.

 We’ll never spam you or share your email.
 Unsubscribe at any time.